 If you can search Academic Search Complete, you can also search a variety of science databases published or repackaged by EBSCO.
 These include:

-BioMedCentral is a searchable collection of free, full text research (primary literature) journals in biology.
-Molecular biology, physiology, immunology, cell biology, and genetics receive the heaviest coverage.
+BioMedCentral is a searchable collection of free, full text research (primary literature) journals in biology. molecular biology, physiology, immunology, cell biology, and genetics receive the heaviest coverage.
 Ecology, evolution, and ethology are still this source's weak spots.
-To make BioMedCentral searchable, requires free registration.
 To learn more about how to use BioMedCentral, please try Step by Step with BiomedCentral .

 Highwire lets uers search articles in a variety of mainly full text science journals.
 Most articles are in the life sciences with a medicine and physiology emphasis, but the multidisciplinary journal, Proceedings of the National Academy of Sciences, is also part of High Wire.
 For help searching High Wire, please consult their online help manual.
 Note: most full text journals on High Wire are under a one year embargo.
 This means that the current twelve months are unavailable.